Strewing is the art of casually yet strategically leaving art and learning invitations out for your kids to discover and explore on their own.

 So, what and where to strew?
 Here are some ideas:

-Remember, think simple invitations rather than, “here’s a project.”
-And if the strewed items are in a place they wouldn’t expect them, they’re more likely to *see* them.
+Remember, think simple invitations rather than “here’s a project.”
+And if the strewed items are in a place your kids wouldn’t expect them, they’re more likely to *see* them.

 - A new graphic novel on the sofa